TamsinCraddock/project-3-shark-fin/README.md

 ![PEP8 errors](assets/images/text-utils-errors-1.png)
 ![PEP8 errors 2](assets/images/text-utils-errors-2.png)

 I spent some time adjusting the code so that the lines were shorter than 80 characters and was able to adjust the ASCII art without affecting the way it displayed.
-The code then passed through the validator successfully:
+The code then passed through the validator successfully.

+The validator also highlighted use of anomylous backslashes in the ascii art, as they were not valid escape sequences.
+This was fixed by prefixing the strings with 'r' to ignore escape sequences.

 ------